 What do we have in common with the Little Prince?

-On the other hand, each one of us who, day after day, stayed at home, worked remotely and avoided any social contact, started to have something in common with the Little Prince.
+On the other hand, each one of us who was, day after day, staying at home, working remotely, and avoiding any social contact, started to feel like the Little Prince.

-Just like the Little Prince, we took “refugee” to our small planets, rotating in the cold universe of isolation, disinfection, and quarantine.
+Namely, we found a safe port in our tiny planets, in our flats that were “rotating” in the cold universe of isolation, disinfection, and quarantine.

-Every single night, we were looking at the lights on in the flats of our neighbours.
-In the same way, the Little Prince was looking at the stars and enjoying their splendour.
+Every single night, we were looking at the lights on in the flats of our neighbours, just like the Little Prince was looking at the stars and enjoying their splendour.

 The Little Prince fears coronavirus, so do we

-Besides that, there are two aspects that we all, no matter how fortunate or hard-working we were (or were not), had in common.
+There are two more aspects that all of us, no matter how fortunate or hard-working we were (or were not), had in common with the Little Prince.

-- The first aspect is that we all were in fear of the coronavirus, just as the Little Prince feared the baobabs.
+- The first aspect is that we all were in fear of the coronavirus, just like the Little Prince feared the baobabs.

-- And the second one, we all were spending time in front of our computers, mobiles devices, and TVs.
+- And the second one, we all were spending los of time in front of our computers, mobiles devices, and TVs.

 However, unlike the situation before the quarantine, most of the commercials that reached our little planets were filled with stories.

-Those commercials were an excellent example of the storytelling in the time of coronavirus.
+Therefore, those commercials represent an excellent example of storytelling in the time of coronavirus.